ParasPandey019/portfolio/README.md

 # My Personal Portfolio Page

-A single page react app that aims to showcase my major front-end projects.
+A single page react app that aims to showcase some of my front-end projects.

 ______________________________________________________________________________________________________________________________________________________________________________